unikraft/eurosys21-artifacts/experiments/fig_07_syscall-support/README 2.md

-# syscalls-heatmap
+# syscalls-supported-application

 ## Goal

-This repository contains the experiment to generate a syscalls heatmap for Unikraft.
+This repository contains the experiment to generate a syscalls supported per application graph for Unikraft.
 An excel file which contains the current syscalls status is provided in this repository.

 In order to gather syscalls we perform a syscalls analysis of 30 applications by running a dependency analyser tool that we have